aidenybai/lucia/README.md

 ## What is Lucia?

-Lucia is a tiny JavaScript (UMD compatible) library as a drop-in replacement for jQuery and vanilla JavaScript web apps.
+Lucia is a tiny JavaScript (UMD compatible) library that serves as a bridge between vanilla JavaScript and Vue.
 Some features of Lucia are:

-- **Declarative:** Lucia provides a declarative API similar to Vue to create views, making development predictible and intiuitive through markup-centric code.
+- **Declarative:** Lucia provides a declarative API similar to Vue/Alpine to create views, making development predictible and intiuitive through markup-centric code.
 - **Reactive:** When the view is changed, the interal reference Virtual DOM will automatically react and will update and render the new view in realtime.
 - **Lightweight:** Lucia is extremely light (~4kb min+brotli) and performant as it does not use a traditional Virtual DOM, rather it renders directives only if necessary by skipping static nodes through selectors.

+> Right off the bat it should be noted that Lucia should not be implemented in all use cases.
+Lucia aims to tackle projects that need to be quickly implemented as an experiment, and this by extension doesn't make it very good for production environments.
+If you are looking for something established and widely used with a similar API to Lucia, check out the [acknowledgements](#Acknowledgements).

 ## Installation